Lodwar town in Turkana County is sandwiched between two rivers.

 ‘‘The young men who used to profit from the misfortune now are a suffering lot.
 Every day they witness people passing over the bridge in peace, they feel bad.
 They need to be taken care of lest they destroy the bridge,’’ warns pastor John.

 With nothing to do, it is now common to find some of them just lounging under the bridge when the heat is unbearable and to sight their next prey.

 ‘‘They now waylay drunkards who are unable to cross over the bridge due to inebriation…And rob them,’’ adds John, who has been a preacher in the town for 18 years now.

 They have also become innovative in their tricks as well.

-The most common trick from their book is often trick to unsuspecting citizens, telling them that the police are arresting people over the bridge, or deceive them to go under the bridge to have a better view of the new imposing structure.
+The most common trick from their book is often to hoodwink unsuspecting citizens, telling them that the police are arresting people over the bridge, or deceive them to go under the bridge to have a better view of the new imposing structure.

 Those who fall prey to these tricks are robbed.